 Instructions to TGah Editor: Change the paragraphs below in 8.9.1.6.1 as follows:

-The Block Ack Bitmap field of the NDP BlockAck frame is 8 bits and is used to indicate the received status ofup to 8 MSDUs and A-MSDUs when the NDP BlockAck is used during a BlockAck session.
+The Block Ack Bitmap field of the NDP BlockAck frame is 8 bits and is used to indicate the received status of:

+Up to 8 MSDUs and A-MSDUs when the NDP BlockAck is used during a BlockAck session.
 Each bit that is equal to 1 in the NDP BlockAck bitmap acknowledges the successful reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the NDP BlockAck bitmap corresponding to the MSDU or A-MSDU with the sequence number that matches the value of the Starting Sequence Control field.

-When the NDP BlockAck is used during a Fragment BA session (see 9.3.2.10a (Fragment BA procedure)) each bit that is equal to 1 in the BlockAck Bitmap acknowledges the successful reception of a single fragment of an MSDU, in the order of the fragment number, with the first bit of the BlockAck Bitmap corresponding to the MPDU with fragment number equal to 0 or 8.
+Up to 8 fragments of an MSDU when the NDP BlockAck is used during a Fragment BA session (see 9.3.2.10a (Fragment BA procedure)).
+Each bit that is equal to 1 in the BlockAck Bitmap acknowledges the successful reception of a single fragment of an MSDU, in the order of the fragment number, with the first bit of the BlockAck Bitmap corresponding to the MPDU with fragment number equal to 0 or 8.

 Instructions to TGah Editor: Change the paragraphs below in 8.9.1.6.2 as follows:

-The Block Ack Bitmap field of the NDP BlockAck frame is 16 bits and is used to indicate the received status of up to 16 MSDUs and A-MSDUs.
+The Block Ack Bitmap field of the NDP BlockAck frame is 16 bits and is used to indicate the received status of:

+Up to 16 MSDUs and A-MSDUs.
 Each bit that is equal to 1 in the NDP BlockAck bitmap acknowledges the successful reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the NDP BlockAck bitmap corresponding to the MSDU or A-MSDU with the sequence number that matches the value of the Starting Sequence Control field.

-When the NDP BlockAck is used during a Fragment BA session (see 9.3.2.10a (Fragment BA procedure)) each bit that is equal to 1 in the BlockAck Bitmap acknowledges the successful reception of a single fragment of an MSDU, in the order of the fragment number, with the first bit of the BlockAck Bitmap corresponding to the MPDU with fragment number equal to 0.
+Up to 16 fragments of an MSDU when the NDP BlockAck is used during a Fragment BA session (see 9.3.2.10a (Fragment BA procedure)).
+Each bit that is equal to 1 in the BlockAck Bitmap acknowledges the successful reception of a single fragment of an MSDU, in the order of the fragment number, with the first bit of the BlockAck Bitmap corresponding to the MPDU with fragment number equal to 0.